Chain123/CAT-ART/README.md

     run the train_test_split.ipynb  # for train and test splitting (only for missing 0 data samples)
     # Results were saved to:/data/ceph/seqrec/UMMD/data/pickle/q36_age_train_rec2
    ```
    Here we provide a single processed file for both train and test as demo data at ./data folder.

+   We are still discussing whether and how to open-source the original dataset.

    1.2 Data Structure of used pickle file